maincode-org/maincode-ui/README.md

 > `--scroll-color-active` which modifies the color of the scrollbar while pressed.

 ### Dark mode

-The dark mode of the application is controlled by toggling the classnames `"light"` and `"dark"` on the `body` element.

 The library provides a context `ThemeContext` to manage and apply the dark and light mode themes.